WaterFutures/EPyT-Flow/docs/tut.quality.rst

 The .msx file contains the specifications of different species as well as their reaction dynamics.
 By passing an .msx file to `f_msx_in`, EPANET-MSX is loaded and initialized automatically.

+Specifying an injection of an existing species can be done by calling the function :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.add_species_injection_source`.
+In addition, note that :ref:`injection events <msx_events>` are also implemented.

+Specifying the initial concentration of bulk and surface species can be done by calling the functions :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.set_bulk_species_node_initial_concentrations` and :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.set_species_link_initial_concentrations`

 When running the simulation by calling :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.run_simulation`, first the hydraulics for the entire duration are simulated, and then the quality dynamics